-Why Idaho Businesses Should Care Whether Idaho Establishes a State-Based Health Insurance ExchangeAdded by Hawley Troxell in Business Law, Health Law, News on October 18, 2012
+Why Idaho Businesses Should Care Whether Idaho Establishes a State-Based Health Insurance ExchangeAdded by Hawley Troxell in Articles & Blogs, Health Law on October 18, 2012

 Idaho businesses should be paying close attention to the recent debate over whether and how Idaho should establish a state-based health insurance exchange.
 This is an issue at the intersection of business, law, and politics.

 The debate over a health insurance exchange arises because the Patient Protection and Affordable Care Act of 2010 (PPACA) requires states to establish health insurance exchanges that serve the individual and small-employer-group markets.
 A health insurance exchange is an Internet-based marketplace for qualified health insurance plans that will sell health insurance the way travel websites, such as Orbitz or Expedia, sell airline tickets.
 In other words, the exchanges will offer standardized plans and information so customers can make “apples to apples” comparisons between competing health plans.

 If a state fails to meet certification requirements by January 1, 2013, then the federal government will establish and operate the exchange in that state.
 A federal exchange will be structured around federal administrative and policy priorities.
 Citizens of a small state like Idaho will likely lose a significant amount of local control over the exchange if Idaho allows the federal government to establish and operate Idaho’s exchange.